Post

 Addendum (2025-08-02)

-I learned how to use Conan on this example and also added Dear ImGui for changing parameters interactively.
-It’s in my GitHub repository and first iteration looks like this.
+I learned how to use Conan on this example and also added Dear ImGui for changing parameters interactively, first iteration looks like this.

 Screenshot